microzaki/HybridEntityFramework/README.md

 # Environment
 So far it only supports SQLite.
 But it's quite easy to support other RDBMS by replacement of DB inteface DLL.
 # Example Code
 Insert two rows.
-One is EF and another is SQL.
+Fist one uses EF and second one uses SQL.
 Finally commit both on them.
 ```C#
 List<SqlScript> sqls = new List<SqlScript>();
 #region Entity Framework